NomicFoundation/hardhat/CONTRIBUTING.md

 ### Linking

 You can [link](https://classic.yarnpkg.com/en/docs/cli/link/) any package to test it locally.
+While the rest of the commands we run use `yarn`, we recommend you use `npm` for linking, since `yarn link` won't create the `hardhat` executable.
 For example, if you are working on
 `hardhat`, you can follow these steps:

-1. Go to `packages/hardhat-core` and run `yarn link`
+1. Go to `packages/hardhat-core` and run `npm link`
-2. Go to some hardhat project and run `yarn link hardhat`
+2. Go to some hardhat project and run `npm link hardhat`

 Now any change you make in the code will be reflected in that project.

-Note that `yarn link` won't create an executable in `node_modules/.bin/hardhat`.
-To work around this we recommend having an alias like this:
+If you prefer to use `yarn link`, you need to work around the lack of an executable in `node_modules/.bin/hardhat`.
+We recommend having an alias like this:

 ```bash